Caretaker Ashraf Aljasem and farm manager Patrick Beal harvest carrots

 How many people can you host?

 At double- and multiple-occupancy, we can comfortably welcome 54 guests.
-At single-occupancy, we can welcome 26 guests.
-Currently, due to social distancing guidelines, a maximum of 25 guests will stay at the Trinity Retreat Center at a given time.
+At single-occupancy, we can welcome 25 guests.

 Is there a minimum number of nights?

 No, you can stay a night or a week.
-However, during our popular holiday retreats, we require at least a two-night stay.
+However, during our popular holiday retreats, we require a minimum two-night stay.

 Miscellaneous